ONEARMY/community-platform/packages/emulators-docker/README.md

+## Quickstart

+- Populate data for import in the `./import` directory.
+This should be an export from firestore with individual collection namespaces selected (not all namespaces)
+-

 ## About

 This workspace aims at providing a fully configured and seeded suite of firebase emulators within a docker container for use with the oa-community-platform.